Wow! When I decided to open my first studio – I had NO idea just how complicated it was going to be.

 When I first opened – in less than a year, I had over $75,000 in unanticipated mistakes, which ultimately lead me having significantly increased costs, AND $75,000 less in PROFIT TO ME AND MY HUSBAND MIKE in that first year.
 I know opening a studio is a lot of work.
 I know that there is a ton of opportunity.
 I know that you may be totally able to do it on your own, but I also know that if I can, I want to help other women avoid some of those costly mistakes and be MORE SUCCESSFUL and MORE PROFITABLE in their business!!!

 Recently, Shape Magazine posted an article about the things that beginners needed to know before opening a barre or fitness studio of your own.

-First, Michelle Davidson, Owner of Pure Barre DC, stated that you need to ensure that your team is a good representation of your business.
+First, Michelle Davidson, Owner of Barre DC, stated that you need to ensure that your team is a good representation of your business.